 One benefit of Islands of Adventure that could tip the scales in its favor is that it has more rides for shorter kids because of Seuss Landing.
 Seuss Landing has shops, foods, character meet and greets, shows, and most importantly, rides for kids of all ages to enjoy.
 Outside of Seuss landing there are many rides that your kid would love — if they meet the height requirement.
 Some rides, like Hagrid’s Magical Creatures Motorbike Adventure, have a height requirement of 48 inches, so make sure to check all the rules before you book!

-In conclusion, if your child is above 7 (but more importantly is above the various height requirements) it’s hard to go wrong either way, but if your child is younger than 7 and interested in rides, then Islands of Adventure has the largest selection for them to try!
+In conclusion, if your child is above 7 (and more importantly, above the various height requirements), it’s hard to go wrong either way.
+However, if your child is younger than 7 and interested in rides, Islands of Adventure has the largest selection for them to try!

 Which is best for Adults?